 Chris Burniske's blog post, Cryptoasset Valuations, provides some valuable insights into how to value crypto assets from a quantitative analysis standpoint.
 On the other hand, John Pfeffer looks at crypto assets from a fundamental standpoint in his paper, An (Institutional) Investor's Take on Cryptoassets.
 Both of these articles are worth reading for investors.

-Crypto taxes are another complex topic for traders, investors and even consumers.
-With the IRS’ constantly evolving regulations, it can be tough to keep up with how you should be treating crypto assets from a tax standpoint.
+Crypto Taxes and Accounting are another complex topic for traders, investors and even consumers.
+With the IRS' constantly evolving regulations, it can be tough to keep up with how you should be treating crypto assets from a tax standpoint.
 ZenLedger is designed to simplify the process by aggregating transactions and automatically making the calculations you need.

 How to Keep Up-to-Date